-In mid-September at the time of the survey, adult muskoxen, on transect, were concentrated in two locations (Figure 3).
-A large area of abundance from north of Contwoyto Lake to the shoreline with numerous herds of about 31 to 45 animals were observed along the coast lines.
+At the time of the survey, adult muskoxen on transect, were concentrated in two locations (Figure 3).
+A large area of abundance extended north from north of Contwoyto Lake to the south shore of Coronation Gulf with numerous herds of about 31 to 45 animals observed along the coastline.
 The second aggregation was located 25 km south of Kugluktuk.
 Also at this location, herds of 46 to 91 were found.
-Consistently with what the local hunters had reported, two herd of muskox, (one of 1 animals and the other one of 5 animals) were observed on one of the Island north of Kugluktuk.
-In contrary, no muskox was present 25 km from the south and east boundaries of the management unit.
+Consistently with what the local hunters had reported, muskox, (one single animals and a herd of 5 animals) were observed on one of the islands north of Kugluktuk.
+In contrary, no muskox were present 25 km from the south and east boundaries of the management unit.

-Figure 3: Muskox distribution and abundance recorded in the management unit MX-11, subdivision Kuluktuk, during the survey taking place on September 9 to 17, 2014, where the number of animal per herd was grouped as 1-5, 6-12, 13-20, 21-30, 31-45, and 46-91.
+Figure 3: Muskox distribution and abundance recorded in Management Unit MX-11, subdivision Kugluktuk, during the survey taking place on September 9 to 17, 2014, where the number of animal per herd was grouped as 1-5, 6-12, 13-20, 21-30, 31-45, and 46-91.